 Symposia address critical or cutting-edge marine conservation topics proposed by a facilitator.
 Open special symposia talks will be 10 to 12 minutes with time reserved at the end for discussion.
 Presenters are required to submit an individual abstract for an oral presentation or a poster during the Call for Abstracts.
-All symposium organizers and presenters must register by the early registration, April 27, 2020.
+All symposium organizers and presenters must register by 23:59 UTC 9 July 2020.
 Further details on scheduling, specific times, dates, and locations of accepted symposia will be shared soon, so stay tuned for details!

 Accepted IMCC6 Special Symposia (open):